 1. You get a Notice of Default.
 The company managing the loan must send you the 35 day default notice discussed above.
 No action can be taken until after the 35 days is gone.

 2. You are served with Court papers.
 The mortgage company must have a copy of a summons and complaint served on you, normally by a Deputy Sheriff.
 The company files the same papers with the court.
 This begins the court foreclosure process.
 You have 20 days from the date you were served to file an Answer with the court if you wish to contest the foreclosure.
 Contact a lawyer immediately.
 If you don’t file an answer, you will most likely lose your home.
 You should also request "mediation."
 Get more details below.

 3. File an Answer and Request Mediation.
-To avoid an immediate "default judgment," you must file an Answer (or a letter requesting more time to file an Answer) within 20 days of getting the court complaint.
+To avoid an immediate “default judgment,” you must file an Answer (or a letter requesting more time to file an Answer) within 20 days of getting the court complaint.
 If you do not file an Answer, you will almost certainly lose your case.
 As part of the foreclosure mediation process, the Court accepts a simplified Answer and Request for Mediation form.
 The form should have been served with your court papers.
-You can also raise affirmative defenses and counterclaims against the company for any violations of state or federal law relating to the loan.
+You can also find the form here (on the Maine Courts website).